davemckelvie/things-drivers/pcf8574/README.md

 ### Gradle dependency

-To use the `pcf8574` driver, simply add the line below to your project's `build.gradle`, where `<version>` matches the last version of the driver available on [jcenter][jcenter].
+To use the `pcf8574` driver, add the line below to your project's `build.gradle`, where `<version>` matches the last version of the driver available on [jcenter][jcenter].

 ```